 I can't wait until these kids are all grown up and it's "Bring Your Parent to Work Day" and my kids laugh their asses off at them when their parents reward them for having the "most organized" desk.

-My newest book My Lame Life: Queen of the Misfits is now available for pre-order on Kindle.
-This is my first fiction book for YA readers.
-Pre-order your copy today and tell a friend.
+My newest book My Lame Life: Queen of the Misfits is now available.

 Want to read something new?
 Check out my BOOKS!